arbaaz29/ProxHome/content/docs/introduction.md

 ## What is ProxHome?

-ProxHome is my approach to tinker with technology and building a versatile home lab using open-source technologies like Proxmox, pfSense, Tailscale, ELK stack and TrueNAS.
-It enables me to test my knowledge and hone it in a controlled and secure environment keeping my coureswork and imporant data isolated from the stuff I am working on, enabling me to experiment with virtualized environments, networking strategies, and software integrations securely and conveniently at home.
+ProxHome is my personal initiative to explore and experiment with technology by building a versatile home lab using open-source tools such as Proxmox, pfSense, Tailscale, the ELK stack, and TrueNAS.
+It serves as a secure and controlled environment where I can deepen my understanding of virtualization, networking, and software integration.
+By isolating my coursework and critical data from experimental setups, ProxHome allows me to test concepts safely and conveniently from home.

 ## Network Topology